dribsnis8/chatbox_networks/README.md

+in this project we create a simple WebSocket server using Node.js's built-in `net` module without relying on any external libraries. we will handle the WebSocket handshake, message framing, and broadcasting messages to all connected clients manually.

+# WebSocket Handshake

-the client makes a request to the server with the a header 'connection: upgrade' to initiate the WebSocket handshake.
+when the client makes a request to the server with the a header 'connection: upgrade' to initiate the WebSocket handshake.

 ```javascript
 const socket = new WebSocket('ws://127.0.0.1:3000');